The Kingdom (professional wrestling): Adam Cole's leadership and The Undisputed Kingdom (2023–2025)

 Starting from the September 27, 2023, episode of Dynamite, AEW World and ROH World Tag Team Champion MJF was the target of a masked individual known as The Devil and his associates, The Devil's Masked Men.
 On the December 27 at Dynamite: New Year's Smash, The Devil's Masked Men won the ROH World Tag Team Championship by defeating MJF in a 2-on-1 handicap match.
 Three days later at Worlds End, MJF was once again attacked by The Devil's Masked Men following his AEW World Championship loss to Samoa Joe.
 Adam Cole, who was one half of Better Than You Bay Bay with MJF, had accompanied MJF to the ring for the match and was held back by The Devil's Masked Men whilst MJF shouted at them not to "fucking hit [Cole]".
 The lights went out and when they turned on it was revealed that The Devil had been Cole all along and he had reformed The Kingdom as its leader with Taven, Bennett (who together were revealed as the ROH World Tag Team Champions), Strong, and Wardlow.
 On the January 3, 2024, episode of Dynamite, Cole announced that the stable had changed its name to the "Undisputed Kingdom" (using a similar name to The Undisputed Era, Cole and Strong's previous faction from their time in WWE NXT).

-On March 3, 2024 at Revolution, Wardlow defeated Chris Jericho, Powerhouse Hobbs, Lance Archer, Hook, Brian Cage, Magnus, and Dante Martin in an All-Star Scramble match where he will receive a AEW World Championship match.
+On March 3, 2024, at Revolution, Wardlow defeated Chris Jericho, Powerhouse Hobbs, Lance Archer, Hook, Brian Cage, Magnus, and Dante Martin in an All-Star Scramble match where he will receive an AEW World Championship match.
 Later in the show, Strong defeated Orange Cassidy for the AEW International Championship.
 After the match, Strong, Taven and Bennett was confronted by a returning Kyle O'Reilly, who refused an offer to join the Undisputed Kingdom.
 On May 26, Strong lost the International Championship to Will Ospreay at Double or Nothing.
 On August 17 episode of Collision, Bennett and Taven lost their ROH World Tag Team Championships to Dustin Rhodes and Sammy Guevara.
 On the October 23 episode of Dynamite, the stable turned babyface and reignited their feud with MJF, who is now a heel.
 On December 28 at Worlds End, Kyle O'Reilly (another Undisputed Era member) joined the group after coming to the aid of Cole from an MJF attack.

-On April 6, 2025 at Dynasty, Cole defeated Daniel Garcia to win the AEW TNT Championship.
+On April 6, 2025, at Dynasty, Cole defeated Daniel Garcia to win the AEW TNT Championship.

 On the April 9 episode of Dynamite following Dynasty, Cole addressed winning the AEW TNT Championship in a backstage segment alongside Strong and O'Reilly and formed their own group known as "The Paragon", leaving the Undisputed Kingdom in the process.